Unilorin to host NiMET’s Regional Centre for Excellence in Weather Studies – The Sun Nigeria

 Layi Olanrewaju, Ilorin

-The Nigerian Meteorological Agency (NiMET) has concluded arrangements to establish Regional Centers of Excellence in Meteorological Research in the six geopolitical zones of the country with the University of Ilorin hosting that of the North Central.
+The Nigerian Meteorological Agency (NiMET) has concluded arrangements to establish Regional Centers of Excellence in Meteorological Research in the six geopolitical zones of the country.

+The event also witnessed the signing of a Memorandum of Understanding (MoU) between NIMET and the University of Ilorin.

-Prof Abubakar said that the gesture was part of the Agency’s contribution to the development of education in the country, adding that though universities are primarily charged with the promotion of humanity, they cannot do so meaningfully without adequate attention to the weather.
+Abubakar said that the gesture was part of the agency’s contribution to the development of education in the country, adding that though universities are primarily charged with the promotion of humanity, they cannot do so meaningfully without adequate attention to the weather.

-According to the Director-General, Nigeria has only 54 weather observatory stations out of the expected 9,300, pointing out that this has prompted the Agency to partner with universities through the National University Commission (NUC).
+According to the director general, Nigeria had only 54 weather observatory stations out of the expected 9,300, pointing out that this has prompted the agency to partner with universities through the National University Commission (NUC).

 He promised that the agency will continue to support the University of Ilorin not just in funding the station but also in providing the complimentary infrastructure it requires in the laboratories.

-He thanked the Agency saying, “the intervention we have got from your Agency, and which we are opening to the public today, is, therefore, an appreciable assistance and motivation.”
+He, therefore, thanked the Agency saying, “The intervention we have got from your Agency, and which we are opening to the public today, is, therefore, an appreciable assistance and motivation.”

-While going the memory lane, the Vice-Chancellor stated that “the relationship dated back to 2010 when our Department of Physics signed an MoU with the Agency, and since then, the relationship has been growing in leaps and bounds.
+While going the memory lane, the Vice-Chancellor stated, “The relationship dated back to 2010 when our Department of Physics signed an MoU with the Agency, and since then, the relationship has been growing in leaps and bounds.
 It has, therefore, culminated into the concrete benefits we are commissioning here today.”

 Leave a Reply